-- The PSA Deputy Director or other authorized individual must notify the FEMA Operations Center (FOC) via the RRS or telephone (540.665.6100 or 800.634.7084) and other applicable operations centers with information regarding continuity activation and relocation status, the PSA alternate location, operational and communication status, and anticipated duration of relocation PSA shall submit a Continuity Status Reporting Form, only if it contains information beyond what has been reported to FEMA via email (femancp-coop@dhs.gov) or fax (940.323.2822). - The OF&A Director, will develop space allocation and facility requirements. - The Associate Director of Operations will notify all personnel that the emergency or threat of emergency has passed and actions required of personnel in the reconstitution process. - The OF&A Director will coordinate with GSA and/or other applicable facility management group to obtain office space for reconstitution, if PSA headquarters is uninhabitable.
+- The PSA Deputy Director or other authorized individual must notify the FEMA Operations Center (FOC) via the RRS or telephone (540.665.6100 or 800.634.7084) and other applicable operations centers with information regarding continuity activation and relocation status, the PSA alternate location, operational and communication status, and anticipated duration of relocation PSA shall submit a Continuity Status Reporting Form, only if it contains information beyond what has been reported to FEMA via email or this information will change.
+Will provide update from FEMA. - The OF&A Director, will develop space allocation and facility requirements. - The Associate Director of Operations will notify all personnel that the emergency or threat of emergency has passed and actions required of personnel in the reconstitution process. - The OF&A Director will coordinate with GSA and/or other applicable facility management group to obtain office space for reconstitution, if PSA headquarters is uninhabitable.